JavierRamiroGarcia/NG-Tax/NG-Tax-v1/NG-Tax-v1 user manual.md

-Reads are ranked by abundance and OTUs are added to an OTU table for that sample starting from the most abundant sequence until the abundance is lower than a percentage defined by the user (the recommended one is 0.1).
+Reads are ranked by abundance and OTUs are added to an OTU table for that sample starting from the most abundant sequence until the abundance is lower than a percentage defined by the user (the recommended threshold is 0.1).
 Then discarded reads are clustered to the OTU table allowing one mismatch.